mikeyg42/Hex/README.md

 HALF FINISHED PROJECT

-This is going to eventually be a web app that will allow to players to initiate a game of Hex, play each other, and then have the results of that game influence their ranking.
+This will eventually be a web app for people to play the board game Hex against their friends (and one day ranomd players online).
+Game logic will support playing the game on a variety of sized game board, and if I have the time I'll incorporate a ranking system to facilitate online random match.

-Currently in the process of incorporating JWT middleware.
-Then I will need to introduce game mechanics and the ranking system based on winners and losers
+Using Go as much as possible with Go fiber and gorm, PostgreSQL, gorilla/websockets,ect.